Matty McIntyre: 1904 and 1905

 In October 1903, McIntyre was traded by Buffalo to Detroit along with Cy Ferry in exchange for several players including Rube Kisinger and Sport McAllister.
 In 1904, McIntyre joined Sam Crawford and Jimmy Barrett in the Detroit outfield and appeared in 152 games, starting 150 games in left field and one in center field.
 He led the American League with 331 putouts in left field and a 2.30 range factor/game at the position.
 He also ranked fourth with 14 errors at the position.
 McIntyre also ranked third in the league with 28 sacrifice hits.

 In 1905, McIntyre returned as Detroit's starter in left field, appearing in 129 games at the position and two in center field.
 He compiled a .263 batting average and a .330 on base percentage.
 He led the American League's left fielders in both putouts (283), assists (18), fielding percentage (.968), and range factor per game (2.33).

 Feud with Cobb

 Ty Cobb, at age 18, joined McIntyre in the Tigers' outfield in August 1905.
-McIntyre was the leader of and "anti-Cobb" clique on the Tigers during Cobb's early years.
+McIntyre was the leader of the "anti-Cobb" clique on the Tigers during Cobb's early years.
 Early in Cobb's rookie season, Cobb went after a fly ball that was in McIntyre's left field territory.
 By cutting in front, Cobb caused McIntyre to drop the ball, infuriating McIntyre.
 McIntyre also had little in common with the taciturn young Cobb from Georgia.
 McIntyre and his cohorts led a prolonged hazing campaign, locking Cobb out of an empty washroom, flicking food at Cobb, and nailing his shoes to the clubhouse floor.
 Cobb's legendary temper only added fuel to the fire, and the McIntyre-Cobb feud continued throughout their six years playing beside each other in Detroit.